-- All submitted article will undergo international peer review with blinding for two peer reviewers, simultaneously.
+- All submitted article will undergo double-blinded international peer review from two peer reviewers, simultaneously.
 If the decision conflicts between the two, it will be sent to a third peer reviewer.

 - The typical review will take minimum 4-6 weeks which includes 2 weeks for peer review and remaining weeks for peer review handling process.
 However, this may take a little longer due to unseen workloads.

 - When the article is received from peer reviewer there will be one of the following outcomes and the decision choices include: